That YouTube video has 10 million views. Is any of it true?

 YouTube is where millions learn about health, science, politics, and history.
 But unlike published articles, videos rarely cite sources — and the algorithm rewards engagement, not accuracy.

-- No editorial oversight — Anyone can upload, and there’s no fact-checking before a video goes viral
+- No editorial oversight — Anyone can upload, and there’s no verification before a video goes viral

 - Confident delivery sells — Creators who sound certain get more views, whether they’re right or not